 Compound Interest Working Against You

 Credit cards typically charge 20–29% APR, compounding daily.
-A $5,000 balance with no payments grows to $8,300 in 3 years.
-That's $3,300 in interest on debt that produced no lasting value.
+At 20% APR, daily compounding can turn a $5,000 balance into about $9,100 in 3 years, assuming no payments are made.
+That's $4,100 in interest on debt that produced no lasting value.

 The same mechanic that builds wealth destroys it when you're on the wrong side of the equation.
 High-interest consumer debt is the most urgent thing to pay off before investing, because no investment reliably returns 25% annually — but credit card debt reliably costs it.